Wedding of Frederick V of the Palatinate and Princess Elizabeth: Departure

 Her jeweller Jacob Harderet also made the trip to Heidelberg.
 Elizabeth had obtained a number of jewels and had to write to Sir Julius Caesar to pay the bill for jewels and rings given as presents at her leave taking in England.
 She reminded him of the demands of royal etiquette, "You do know that is fitting for my quality at the time of my parting from my natural country to leave some small remembrance of me amongst my affectionate friends, but that any thing employed for my use should remain unpaid doth not well become my quality".

-Soon after Elizabeth's departure, Anne of Denmark went to Bath, and at Bristol on 4 June was entertained by another representation of a battle with a Turkish galley.
+Soon after Elizabeth's departure, Queen Anne went to Bath, and at Bristol on 4 June was entertained by another representation of a battle with a Turkish galley.

-In May the actor-manager John Heminges was paid by the Lord Treasurer for putting on fourteen plays including Much Ado About Nothing for Elizabeth, Frederick, and Charles at Whitehall.
+In May the actor-manager John Heminges was paid by the Lord Treasurer for putting on fourteen or more plays including Much Ado About Nothing for Elizabeth, Frederick, and Charles at Whitehall.
 The dates of these performances were not recorded.
 It is sometimes stated that Much Ado About Nothing was performed on or near the wedding day, but there is no evidence for this.
 The other plays at Whitehall mentioned in Heminges' warrant were; The Knot of Fools, The Maid's Tragedy, The Merry Devil of Edmonton, The Tempest, A King and No King, The Twins Tragedy, The Winter's Tale, Sir John Falstaff, The Moor of Venice, The Nobleman, Caesar's Tragedy, and Love Lies a Bleeding.